gabwheway/training-material/topics/sequence-analysis/tutorials/mapping/tutorial.md

 >
 >       > ### {% icon question %} Questions
 >       >
->       > - How IGV helps you to see that the second dataset is bad?
+>       > - How does IGV help you to see that the second dataset is bad?
 >       >
 >       >    <details>
 >       >    <summary>Click to view answers</summary>
 >       >    <ol type="1">
 >       >    <li>White/transparent reads indicate bad mapping quality.
-Second, IGV shows you the nucleotides in color if they are different in the reference genome.</li>
+Second, IGV shows you the nucleotides in color if they are different to the reference genome.</li>
 >       >    </ol>
 >       >    </details>
 >       {: .question}